Daily Update on Novel Coronavirus (COVID-19)

 Currently hospitalized 28

 Percent Positive (7-day average) 1.6%

 * Includes testing conducted at the Health Department Laboratory, commercial labs and other public health labs.

 + Death occurring in persons known to have COVID-19.
 Death certificate may be pending.

 Hospitalization data is provided by the Vermont Healthcare Emergency Preparedness Coalition and is based on hospitals updating this information.

 Find more at the data dashboard: healthvermont.gov/currentactivity.

-Get the information you need at our Frequently Asked Questions.
+Get Vermont-specific information in our Frequently Asked Questions.